NinjadenMu/NinjadenMu.github.io/README.md

-# NinjadenMu.github.io
+# Jaden Mu: NinjadenMu.github.io

-This is my (Jaden Mu) website
-It contains detailed writing on my best projects
+This is my website - it contains detailed writing on my best projects, such as a chess engine, gerrymandering program, RCNN object detector, Space Invaders with special relativity, and various AI/ML projects.